The older body centre stage

 • A woman with grey hair tied back, stands staring at the camera and holds a big red fan.
 She stares at the camera with a grumpy face.

-Moving Well workshops are led by and for people aged 50+, no experience needed.
-All shapes, sizes and levels of mobility welcome.
-Sessions will build from simple getting-to-know-you activities through…
+Moving Well workshops are led by and for older people, no experience needed.
+Sessions will build from simple getting-to-know-you activities through to making a short choreography from participants’ own stories…

 Find out more